NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 # Submission Examples
 This guide details step-by-step procedures for different aspects of GDC data submission and how they relate to the GDC Data Model and structure.
 The first two sections of this guide break down the submission process and associate each step with the Data Model.
 See the sections below for strategies on expediting data submission.

-## Data Model Basics
+## GDC Data Model Basics

 Pictured below is the submittable subset of the GDC Data Model.
 This will work as a roadmap for GDC data submission.
-The entities that make up the completed portion of the submission process are highlighted in __green__ and the current target entities for submission is highlighted in __red__.
-Because BAM files are made up of aligned reads, they fall into the "Submitted Aligned Reads" category of the GDC.
+The entities that make up the completed portion of the submission process are highlighted in __green__.

 [![GDC Data Model 1](images/DataModel-1.jpg)](images/DataModel-1.jpg "Click to see the full image.")

+Each entity type is represented with an oval in the above graphic.
+Any submitted entity requires a connection to another entity type, based on the GDC Data Model, and a `submitter_id` as an identifier.

+### The Case Entity and Clinical Data

+The `case` is the center of the GDC Data Model and usually describes a specific patient.
+Each `case` is connected to a `project`.
+Different types of clinical data, such as `diagnoses` and `exposures`, are connected to the `case` to describe the case's attributes and medical information.

+### Biospecimen Data

+One of the main features of the GDC is genomic data harmonization.
+Genomic data is connected the the case through biospecimen entities.
+The `sample` entity describes a biological piece of matter that originated from a `case`.
+Subsets of the `sample` such as `portions` and `analytes` can optionally be described.
+The `aliquot` originates from a `sample` or `analyte` and describes the nucleic acid extract that was sequenced.
+The `read_group` entity describes the resulting set of reads from one sequencing lane.

+### Experiment Data

+Several types of experiment data can be uploaded to the GDC.
+The `submitted_aligned_reads` and `submitted_unaligned_reads` files are associated with `read_group` entity.
+While the array-based files such as the `submitted_tangent_copy_number` are associated with the `aliquot` entity.
+Each of these types of files are described in their respective entity submission and are uploaded separately using the API or the GDC Data Transfer Tool.

 ## Program and Project Registration